larsch/ocra/ocra_code_signing_and_windows.md

 ### Running the executable

-Once we have an output executable with the structure shown in the previous diagram, Ocra can execute it.
+Once we have an output executable with the structure shown in the prevqious diagram, Ocra can execute it.
 When the executable is run the process is as follows:

 * It opens its associated file on disk for reading and [maps itself into memory](https://github.com/larsch/ocra/blob/9c5fe287887f16db0c00ad54a549ff383f4c8d91/src/stub.c#L309)